atiqsayyed/followermaze/Readme.md

 # Follower Maze

+## Description of problem

+For instruction about the details of the problem, please look in instructions folder

 ## Design

 The first thing that came to my mind was using Akka Streams with Akka Actors.